identiops/terraform-hcloud-k3s/README.md

 7. Grab a coffee and enjoy the servers popping up in Hetzner's cloud console.
    Wait for about 5 minutes.
 8. Test SSH access to the cluster: `./ssh-node cluster`
-   - ATTENTION: don't hammer the cluster with failing SSH requests or you'll be banned by your cluster automatically!
-If the request fails, because the cluster node isn't ready yet, wait a another minute.
+   - ATTENTION: don't hammer the cluster with failing SSH requests, or you'll be banned by your cluster automatically!
+If the request fails, because the cluster node isn't ready yet, wait another minute.
 9. Once SSH connection is established, double check that everything is working as expected:
    - Did the node initialization finish successfully? `cloud-init status`
    - Is the cluster up and running? `kubectl cluster-info`
-10. If the tests were successful, retrieve the kubernetes configuration locally:
+10. If the tests were successful, retrieve the Kubernetes configuration locally:
     `./setkubeconfig`

 Enjoy your new cluster! 🚀

 ### Usage

-Start using your favorite kubernetes tools to interact with the cluster.
+Start using your favorite Kubernetes tools to interact with the cluster.

 In addition, a few convenience scripts were created to help with maintenance:

-- `setkubeconfig`: retrieves and stores the kubernetes configuration locally.
+- `setkubeconfig`: retrieves and stores the Kubernetes configuration locally.
-- `unsetkubeconfig`: removes the cluster from the local kubernetes configuration.
+- `unsetkubeconfig`: removes the cluster from the local Kubernetes configuration.
 - `ls-nodes`: lists the nodes that are part of the cluster for access via `ssh-node` and `scp-node`.